 Why Boating Under the Influence Is a Serious Threat

 Alcohol impairs balance, coordination, and judgment—critical skills for safe boating.
 Unlike driving, boating involves unpredictable conditions like wind, waves, and glare.
 These environmental factors intensify alcohol’s effects and increase the risk of accidents.
 Additionally, many boaters lack formal training, which makes impaired operation even more dangerous.
 Therefore, enforcing BUI laws helps prevent injuries and saves lives.
+Many states have what is called reciprocal suspension.
+This means that if you get a suspension for Boating under the influence, then your driver’s license is suspended as well.
+The opposite also holds true.
+If you get a suspension for driving under the influence, your boaters license is suspended too.

 How NASBLA Operation Drywater Works